Belleye/CanvasTimelinePCF/README.md

 CanvasTimelinePCF is a custom Power Apps component framework (PCF) control based on the vis-timeline library.
 It allows users to visualize and interact with time-based data within Power Apps Canvas.

+## Updates

+### 2024-05-21
+Added [DataverseSolution.zip](SolutionZips/DataverseSolution.zip), this will create dataverse tables required to deploy a connected app.
+The App has buttons that will populate with some inital data.<br>
+Added [Schema.md](data/Tables/Schema.md) describes the required tables and relationships to CSS styles

 ## Demo

 Watch the demo on YouTube: [CanvasTimelinePCF Demo](https://youtu.be/7gNuLQXbtyo)